Corticomics/rodRefReg/Project/docs/CALIBRATION_QUICK_START.md

 ### Step 2: Run the Wizard
 1. Open **Settings → Calibration** and click **Run Calibration Wizard**.
 2. Select the cage(s) to calibrate (cage names from the Cages tab are shown).
+3. On the configuration page, set the number of pulses, the **pulse width**, and the **inter-pulse interval**.
+The page shows the estimated run time and flags a hot duty cycle.
-3. Follow the on-screen prompts — the wizard executes the pulse train automatically.
+4. Follow the on-screen prompts — the wizard executes the pulse train automatically.
+Progress updates live, and the run can be stopped by closing the wizard.

 ### Step 3: Measure & Save
 1. When prompted, enter the measured volume (in mL) from your lab scale.